 We’ve been passing it around for thousands of years like it is some form of liquid candy for adults.
 This may be closer to the truth, after all it does take a considerable amount of sugar to create alcohol.

-From the movies and television we watch, alcohol is more often glamorized as a great time versus the depressive state that it really provides.
+In the movies and television we consume, alcohol is more often glamorized as a great time versus the depressive state that it really provides.
 As well, we have been mesmerized with advertisements which makes it look fun and exciting.
-It also give us a greater chance of being liked by our peers.
-The pressure to drink is especially big as a student.
+We are conditioned to believe that it will give us a greater chance of being liked by our peers.
+The pressure to drink is especially big as a young person.
 (There’s a lot of good information here on this well researched document on Alcohol in the Media: Drinking Portrayals, Alcohol Advertising, and Alcohol Consumption Among Youth.)
 However, it can be felt in any social setting where there’s plenty of libations.

 If that wasn’t enough, many advertisements on the web, television, magazines and billboards have subliminal messages, furthering our subconscious desire to want more.
 [Warning: The following video shows subliminal sex images in many things including alcohol.]
 We’ve been indoctrinated to believe that alcohol will increase our chances of having sex.
 I’ve heard some men call it “liquid panty remover”.
 The irony of this, is that over time, alcohol decreases libido.